 Install a walk-in shower:

-Like walk-in tubs, walk-in showers are an easily accessible bathroom option with a host of added benefits for seniors.
+Like walk-in showers are an easily accessible bathroom option with a host of added benefits for seniors.
 Aside from ADA compliancy, walk-in showers from Tundraland feature:

 - Multiple seating options